pluma/literalify/README.md

+**NOTE:** This package is no longer being maintained.
+If you are interested in taking over as maintainer or are interested in the npm package name, get in touch by creating an issue.

 # Synopsis

 **literalify** is a [browserify](https://github.com/substack/node-browserify) transform for replacing require calls with arbitrary code, e.g. to pretend browser globals are actually CommonJS modules.